- Sleeve Gastrectomy

 Weight Gain after Gastric Bypass Surgery

-We offer qualified patients a safe and effective endoscopic procedure to repair your enlarged pouch and outlet to return them to their original post-gastric bypass proportions.
-This procedure is performed using a small flexible endoscope and specialized devices that allows real sutures to be placed through the endoscope.
-The scope and suturing devices are inserted through the mouth into the stomach pouch the same way as a standard endoscopy.
+We offer qualified patients a safe and effective endoscopic procedure to repair your enlarged pouch and outlet to return them to their original Post-Gastric Bypass proportions.
+This procedure is performed using a small, flexible endoscope and specialized devices that allow sutures to be placed through the endoscope.
+The scope and suturing devices are inserted through the mouth into the stomach pouch, the same way as a standard endoscopy.
 Sutures are then placed around the outlet to reduce the diameter, typically about 10 mm.
-The same technique may then be used to place additional sutures in the stomach pouch to reduce its volume capacity.
+The same technique then may be used to place additional sutures in the stomach pouch to reduce its volume capacity.
 This is an outpatient procedure that takes about 45 minutes.

-The Bariatric Surgery Program at the University of Illinois Hospital & Health Sciences System is one of the few centers in the country offering this procedure.
+UI Health is one of the few centers in the country offering this procedure.